Joel Meyers: Los Angeles Lakers

 Meyers most notably started work for the Los Angeles Lakers of the National Basketball Association in 2003 as their radio voice, the year after Chick Hearn died.
 Two years later, he was moved from radio to television where he was paired with Stu Lantz.
 Meyers replaced Paul Sunderland, who had succeeded Chick Hearn.
 Meyers left the Lakers at the end of the 2010–2011 season when the team did not renew his contract.
 He was supposed to be replaced by Spero Dedes, but Dedes ended up choosing a contract with the New York Knicks instead.
 Eventually, Meyers would be replaced by Bill Macdonald.

 Key and Peele skits

 Meyers portrayed the play-by-play announcer Dave Stassen in two Key & Peele football skits, beginning in Season 2, airing in 2012.

 Accolades

 In 2010, he was inducted into the Southern California Jewish Sports Hall of Fame.

-Personal
+Personal life

 A St. Louis native, Meyers graduated from Ladue Horton Watkins High School in 1972.
-He attended the University of Missouri, and served as the public address announcer at Busch Stadium II for the St. Louis Cardinals from 1980 until 1982, with the Cardinals winning the World Series in his final season.
-He and his wife, Carol, have two sons, Drew and J.J.
-They reside in Hidden Hills, California.
+He attended the University of Missouri and served as the public address announcer at Busch Stadium II for the St. Louis Cardinals from 1980 until 1982 with the Cardinals winning the World Series in his final season.